 Where to begin?
 I may look young, but I grew up in the '90s—probably one of the last generations to have a fully analog childhood before going digital.
 I grew up in Chile, in a very traditional family, which naturally led me to study engineering, even though I’ve always loved the arts.
 Now that I work in education and EdTech, I often look back and think how hard it was back then to choose a path based on what you loved.
 It was always the traditional careers: medicine, law, engineering.
 And that’s how I ended up where I am.

 It was a winding path.
 Even though engineering came easy to me, it never really felt like a passion.
 After graduating, I went back to the university—not as a student, but to teach.
 I loved it.
 That pulled me deeper into the world of education.
-I pursued further studies in innovation, entrepreneurship, and tech transfer at Oxford, which opened my eyes to how knowledge from academia can make its way into the world.
+I pursued further studies in innovation, entrepreneurship, and tech transfer at the Oxford Innovation Center, which opened my eyes to how knowledge from academia can make its way into the world.
 That’s also when I reconnected with Juan Pablo Mena, and he invited me to join uPlanner.
-It’s been 10 years since.
+It’s been 10 years since, a journey that led me to where I am today.

-We work primarily with higher education.
-Our tech helps universities become more efficient by unlocking the value of their own data and improving internal processes.
-Our solutions focus on areas often overlooked by major tech providers—like campus efficiency and curriculum management.
-We’re a Chilean company, and today, uPlanner is the largest EdTech in Latin America’s higher ed space.
+uPlanner is a company that works primarily with higher education.
+Their tech helps universities become more efficient by unlocking the value of their own data and improving internal processes.
+Their solutions focus on areas often overlooked by major tech providers—like campus efficiency and curriculum management.
+It is a Chilean company, and today, uPlanner is the largest EdTech in Latin America’s higher ed space.

 Sure—and that question actually points to the core issue.
 Ask any university president their top goal, and they’ll often say: “Increase enrollment by 20%.”
 My next question is: “Where will you put those students?”
 The answer is usually: “We don’t know.”
 Globally, universities typically use just 60% of their facilities.
 Not because they want to—but because it’s hard to match student schedules with faculty and room availability.
 We solve that.
 We help institutions reorganize and optimize so they can increase enrollment—sometimes by 11–15%—without adding classrooms or hiring more faculty.